Cyclotron and processing facility

 Facility updates

-RPS performed its first clinical preparation of Gallium Dotatate (68Ga-Dotatate) via a Netspot cold kit on October 17, 2022.
-This success marks the second radiopharmaceutical being produced or prepared at the cyclotron and processing facility.
-18F-FDG is produced on-site using the cyclotron, while 68Ga-Dotatate is prepared on-site using a Netspot cold kit and Gallium generator.
+RPS performed its first clinical preparation of 68Ga-Gozetotide on February 19, 2025.
+68Ga-Gozetotide is prepared on-site using a Locametz kit and is used for prostate cancer imaging.
+This success marks the third radiopharmaceutical being produced or prepared at the cyclotron and processing facility.
+18F-FDG is produced on-site using the cyclotron, while 68Ga-Dotatate and 68Ga-Gozetotide is prepared on-site using Health Canada approved kits and generator.

 Contact information